 If this angers you to the point of wanting to delete your social media accounts, think twice.
 Without a social media presence, 57 percent of employers say they won’t even consider candidates.”

-What Are Your Social Media Accounts Saying About You?
+What Do Your Social Media Accounts Say About You?